bcdavasconcelos/cite-field/README.md

 ### Plain pandoc

-Pass the filter to pandoc via the `--lua-filter` (or `-L`) command line option. ==Please note that the filter must run AFTER citeproc.==
+Pass the filter to pandoc via the `--lua-filter` (or `-L`) command line option. **Please note that the filter must run AFTER Citeproc.**

     pandoc --citeproc --lua-filter citefield.lua ...